Instagram Tips for SchoolsJuly 13, 2017

 Should my school use Instagram?

 Instagram can be a great way to share quality visual content with your online community.
+It is a free method of driving awareness and engagement with your school's brand, with the ultimate goal of encouraging visitation to your school website and eventually, online enrolments.
 While there is plenty of opportunity for valuable marketing, it is important to remember that this channel will require regular, ongoing and quality visual content to be captured by your school for the best possible performance.
 If you have the resources to capture lots of content, then you should absolutely trial Instagram as a communication tool!

 How can I get the most out of Instagram?

-Here’s where the tips come in.
+We understand that school marketing is unique and differs from other businesses, so here’s where our tips come in.
 There are many learnings to be taken from successful Instagram accounts, as well as some simple tips that can help you to improve your Instagram marketing.
-These are the practises we think are most important:
+These are the practises we believe are most important and encourage your school to undertake:

 - Remember image clarity and focus.
 The network is all about high quality, engaging images, which is why it’s important to consider the clarity and the focus of the images and videos that your school uploads.
 This isn’t to say that they should be taken by professionals or on DSLR cameras; the technology of modern mobile phones allows you to take incredibly high resolution photos that your audience will enjoy interacting with.